- Optimizely Web Experimentation

 When you enable support for dynamic websites in your project, you gain access to a few additional options in your page settings.

-Create an Optimizely page by going to Implementation > New Page.
+Create a page by going to Implementation > New Page.

-Under Page Settings, note a set of triggers and conditions that you will use to fine-tune when your page activates.
+Under Page Setting, note a set of triggers and conditions that you will use to fine-tune when your page activates.

-Triggers tell Optimizely when to start checking whether certain conditions are true:
+Triggers tell Optimizely Experimentation when to start checking whether certain conditions are true:

 If you have a single-page application, you are likely to use the two triggers mentioned above most of the time.
 However, you still have access to the standard page activation triggers.

-Once you decide when Optimizely should check for certain conditions on your page, tell Optimizely whether it should check whether any or all conditions are true.
+Once you decide when Optimizely Experimentation should check for certain conditions on your page, tell Optimizely Experimentation whether it should check whether any or all conditions are true.

-Conditions tell Optimizely what criteria to check for when deciding whether to activate the page:
+Conditions tell Optimizely Experimentation what criteria to check for when deciding whether to activate the page:

 URL Match.
 Use URL Match Types to define where the experiment should run.

 Element is present.
-Add one or more CSS selectors that Optimizely should check for each time the trigger for this page fires.
-Optimizely uses
+Add one or more CSS selectors that Optimizely Experimentation should check for each time the trigger for this page fires.
+Optimizely Web Experimentation uses

 document.querySelectorAllto determine whether the element exists at the time the page fires.